shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 	1. Intrinsic Merit is a Non-majority Social Choice Function and quantifies merit of text, audio/music, visuals and people.
 	2. Complement Functions are subset of Diophantine Equations (e.g Beatty functions).
 Polynomial Reconstruction Problem/List decoding/Interpolation which retrieve a polynomial (exact or approximate) for set of message points is indeed a Diophantine Representation/Diophantine Approximation problem for the complementary sets (e.g. approximating Real Pi by Rational Continued Fractions).
 Undecidability of Complement Diophantine Representation follows from MRDP theorem and Post's Correspondence Problem.
 	3. Factorization has a Diophantine Representation (Pell Equation)
-	4. Tiling/Filling/Packing is a generalization of Complement Functions (Exact Cover)
+	4. Tiling/Filling/Packing is a generalization of Complement Functions (Exact Cover).
 	5. Majority Function has a Tabulation Hashing definition (e.g Electronic Voting Machines) i.e Hash table of candidates as keys and votes per candidate as chained buckets
 	6. Integer Partitions and Tabulation Hashing are isomorphic e.g partition of an integer 21 as 5+2+3+4+5+2 and Hash table of 21 values partitioned by keys on bucket chains of sizes 5,2,3,4,5,2 are bijective.
 Both Set Partitons and Hash tables are exact covers quantified by Bell Numbers/Stirling Numbers.
 Partitions/Hashing is a special case of Multiple Agent Resource Allocation problem.
 Thus hash tables and partitions create complementary sets defined by Diophantine equations.
 	7. Ramsey Coloring and Complementation are equivalent.
 Ramsey coloring and Complement Diophantines can quantify intrinsic merit of texts